osmfaria/osmfaria/README.md

   - :computer: I enjoy working on frontend and backend web applications.
   - :seedling: I'm currently learning RPA.
-  - 👯 I’m looking to collaborate on open source projects!
   - I'm currently working in the frontend of an [court scheduler app](https://github.com/osmfaria/sport-facility-scheduler-frontend)

   #